R Excel Tutorial: How to Read and Write xlsx files in R

 read_excel(path = paste0("simData/", x)))Code language: R (r)

-Finally, we use the do.call function, again, to bind the dataframes together to one.
-Note, if we want, we can also use, the bind_cols function from the r-package dplyr (part of tidyverse).
+Finally, we use the do.call function, again, to bind the dataframes together into one.
+Note, if we want, we can also use the bind_cols function from the r-package dplyr (part of tidyverse).

 df <- do.call("rbind", dataframes)